DennisSuitters/AuroraCMS/README.md

     - Administrators.
     - Editors (especially good for SEO and Copywriters).
     - Client's.
+    - Members with Silver/Bronze/Gold/Platinum
+      - Default and Account editable purchasing limits.
     - Visitors.
+    - Wholesalers with Silver/Bronze/Gold/Platinum
+      - Default and Account editable purchasing limits.
+      - Approval of Wholesaler Purchasing.
+      - Time limited purchasing, disables purchasing if purchases are not made inside maximum time limit (this encourages Wholesalers to continue purchasing).
 - Client Proofs and Commenting.
 - Easy Theme Selector.
   - Themes are built in such a way that changes in Administration are carried over to other themes.
 However, this will also depend on the features built into the theme selected.